 Special Forces candidates are forged through fire.
-Their physical and mental toughness has stood the test.
+Their physical and mental toughness have stood the test.
 Their character must be beyond question.
 Special Forces soldiers are teachers, mentors and combat advisors to indigenous partner forces.
-They must possess the unique attributes and character traits that define the soldiers of the Special Forces regiment.
+They must possess the unique attributes and character traits that define the soldiers of the Special Forces Regiment.

 Becoming a Green Beret is truly a mark of distinction.
 Special Forces soldiers comprise only 2% of the total Army force.
 They execute 75% of our nation’s special operations missions.